 The Company offers promotion services, consisting of a number of online and offline themed campaigns, including industry forums, periodic updates and online promotions to its customers to promote their brands.
 The promotion services contain a number of defined but not identical or similar activities to be performed over the period of one year.
 These activities are to fulfill the promotion service and are not separate promises in the contract.
-The Company determines that each day of the promotion service is distinct because the customer can benefit from each increment of service on its own (that is, it is capable of being distinct) and each increment of service is separately identifiable because no day of service significantly modifies or customizes another and no day of service significantly affects either the Company's ability to fulfill another day of service or the benefit to the customer of another day of service.
+The Company determines that each day of the promotion service is distinct because the customer can benefit from each increment of service on its own (that is, it is capable of being distinct) and each increment of service is separately identifiable because no day of service significantly modifies or customizes another and no day of service.
 The Company determines that it is providing a series of distinct goods or services because the services provided each day are substantially the same, the customer simultaneously receives and consumes the benefits provided by the Company as the Company performs, and the same measure of progress would be used to measure the Company's progress toward satisfying its promise to provide the promotion services.
 Revenues of promotion services are recognized on a straight-line basis over the period of one year.